krfong916/microci-throwaway/README.md

 # MicroCI

-MicroCI is a personal playground for testing a CI/CD workflow for a project.
+MicroCI is a personal playground for testing a CI/CD workflow using Travis, Heroku, and Github for a project.
 Currently, it contains Jest, Docker, and CI/CD best practices.

 This project also serves as boilerplate for a Node / Express app.